 The Time Card Calculator

 Alternatively, you can use our time card calculator free of charge.
 The tool is very simple to use.
 Just have your employees input (or input yourself) their clock in and clock out times for each day of the week that they’ve worked.
 You’re also given the ability input break in and break out times for complete accuracy.

 Once all of the time details have been inserted, Toggl Track will tally the results and give you the total weekly hours worked for each specific employee.
 But it gets better.
 Our calculator also allows users to quickly estimate earnings.

 All you or your employees have to do is decide whether to have the calculator rounds minutes worked to the nearest 5, 10, 15, 30, or 60-minute mark or forego rounding altogether.
 Then enter each employees overtime hours, base pay rate, and overtime pay rate.
 The Toggl Track calculator will automatically take the details entered and estimate earnings.
 Simple, right?

 Following the Law

 To recap, Spain’s new time and attendance time tracking law states that companies operating in Spain must track each employee’s time and attendance — even if they are salaried team members or work remotely.
 Fines ranging from a few hundred to a few thousand euros will be issued to companies who don’t comply.

-Fortunately, Toggl will help you become compliant with the law.
+Fortunately, Toggl Track will help you become compliant with the law.
 We offer a full-fledged time tracking app which will make following the mandatory time card law a breeze.